Senior Environmental Chemist/Ecotoxicologist

 - Bringing your own network of contacts from customers and stakeholder organisations.

-This is an exciting and rewarding place to work, with the opportunity to make a difference.
-What sets us apart is our People.
-You will work with an exceptional team of talented, dedicated and supportive individuals.
-You will have a fantastic opportunity to develop your career with us through our broad range of projects, mentoring opportunities and a personalised approach to your learning and development.
+Ricardo is an exciting and rewarding place to work and you have the opportunity to make a difference.
+You will work with teams of talented, dedicated, and supportive individuals.
+Alongside having a fantastic opportunity to develop your career with us through our broad range of projects, mentoring opportunities and a personalised approach to your learning and development.
+We are always keen to hear from people who have driven, ambition and a flair for innovative thinking.

-Our People are important to us and we take pride in our wellbeing programmes and policies that support individuals including flexible working, carers policy, mental health first aiders and readily available support through our extensive Employee Assistance programme.
+We offer flexible approaches to work, whether that's working from home, being in the office, or as a hybrid worker.
+We're happy to discuss flexible working arrangements.
+Wellbeing is at the core to our culture, allowing employees to flourish and to achieve their full potential.
+Our People are important to us, and we take pride in our wellbeing programmes and policies that support individuals including flexible working, carers policy, mental health first aiders and readily available support through our extensive Employee Assistance programme.

 Once you have submitted your application a member of our Recruitment Team will be in touch.
 Please be aware that the timing can vary dependent on the volume of applications that we receive for each role and in some cases, we may start to review applications prior to the closing date.